grannycart/by-sound-alone_source/beta-manuscript/3_Chapter.md

 "With the amount I'll be offering you, I think you will be able to make the shortest possible downtime a priority."

-Percy did not respond to that.
-This seemed too good to be true.
-This old lady was either senile, lying, or there was a catch yet to be revealed.
+"In that case I just hope we have similar ideas about what it costs to have priorities."

-"Here we are," said Miss Mai, steering Percy towards a low creosoted wooden door set into the wall.
-The inside of Miss Mai's office had the same bare rock walls as all the other spaces, but was more warmly lit from sconces in place along the walls.
-Many wooden filing cabinets arrayed under the sconces also softened the feel of the space.
-The center of the space had a few large heavily-stuffed leather chairs and a small table between them that appeared to be constructed of some exotic wood.
+Miss Mai nodded knowingly.
+"Here we are."
+She steered Percy towards a low creosoted wooden door set into the wall of the main hall.
+Inside, Miss Mai's office had the same bare rock walls as all the other depot spaces, but was more warmly lit from sconces in place along the walls.
+Many ancient wooden filing cabinets leaned against each other for support under the sconces, and also contributed their woody exteriors towards the effort to soften the feel of the place.
+In the center, a few large heavily-stuffed leather chairs sat across from each other, and a small table was stuck between them that appeared to be constructed of some exotic wood.

 "I can offer you tea or coffee, Captain Percy."